-After identifying p38 α /ß as a potential drug target, we evaluated multiple small molecule inhibitors of p38 α /ß.
+After identifying $p38\alpha/\beta$ as a potential drug target, we evaluated multiple small molecule inhibitors of $p38\alpha/\beta$ .
 Each of these inhibitors had previously been evaluated in clinical trials for the treatment of various diseases but never in muscle disorders.
-As a result of our evaluation and relative to other p38 α /ß inhibitors, we identified losmapimod as the preferred development candidate based on substantial and attractive preclinical and clinical data regarding safety, PK and target inhibition, and its advanced stage of development.
+As a result of our evaluation and relative to other $p38\alpha/\beta$ inhibitors, we identified losmapimod as the preferred development candidate based on substantial and attractive preclinical and clinical data regarding safety, PK and target inhibition, and its advanced stage of development.
 Losmapimod was originally evaluated by GSK in nearly 3,500 subjects in clinical trials across multiple indications and in multiple countries.
 GSK did not evaluate losmapimod in FSHD or in any other muscle disorder.
 Although GSK did not pursue regulatory approval in the indications evaluated, losmapimod demonstrated an attractive PK, PD, safety and tolerability profile, including in chronic dosing.
-Additionally, we observed in preclinical studies using losmapimod that inhibition of the p38 α /ß pathway reduced DUX4 expression and downstream gene expression.
+Additionally, we observed in preclinical studies using losmapimod that inhibition of the $p38\alpha/\beta$ pathway reduced DUX4 expression and downstream gene expression.
 After identifying losmapimod, we in-licensed the molecule from GSK because we believed that its safety and pharmacology history would significantly expedite our development plan and enhance our future regulatory submissions.

 In June 2021, we reported full data from the randomized, double-blind placebo-controlled multicenter international Phase 2b clinical trial, or ReDUX4.
 Although the primary endpoint was not met, we demonstrated slowing of disease progression and improved function in FSHD patients treated with losmapimod compared to placebo.
+In October 2022, we presented data through 96 weeks from the open label extension portion of ReDUX4, which showed that patients in the initial treatment-arm who continued to receive losmapimod experienced maintenance of effect through 96 weeks as measured by RWS mean change from baseline.
+Additionally, patients who crossed over from placebo to losmapimod after the initial 48 week trial period showed improvement and slowing of disease progression as measured by RWS mean change from baseline.

-In the second quarter of 2022, we expect to initiate a randomized, double-blind, placebo-controlled, 48-week Phase 3 trial to evaluate the efficacy of losmapimod for the treatment of FSHD.
+In the second quarter of 2022, we initiated REACH, a randomized, double-blind, placebo-controlled, 48-week Phase 3 trial to evaluate the efficacy of losmapimod for the treatment of FSHD and plan to complete enrollment in the second half of 2023.